 - A full whole-food, plant-based diet can be ideal for pregnancy, where no animal products need to be consumed, if so desired.

 5. Don’t eat foods high in pesticides or GMOs.

-The health risks associated with pesticides are many, depending on what specific substance is involved, but generally they have one or more of these qualities: neurotoxin, carcinogen, hormone disruptor and mutagen (developmental or reproductive toxin).
-Pesticides have also been linked to having a negative impact on our digestive health, wiping out or creating an imbalance in our intestinal flora, immune disorders and even autism from prenatal exposure.
+The health risks associated with pesticides are many, depending on what specific substance is involved.
+Generally, they have one or more of these qualities: neurotoxin, a carcinogen, hormone disruptor and mutagen (developmental or reproductive toxin).
+Pesticides have also been linked to having a negative impact on our digestive health, wiping out or creating an imbalance in our intestinal flora, immune disorders, and even autism from prenatal exposure.
 One of the worst pesticides that is still being used widely is glyphosate (found in Monsanto’s Roundup), whose dangerous health effects have been most prominently highlighted.
 Glyphosate is routinely applied to GMO crops like corn, soy and canola, and the same foods in non-GMO form, as well as wheat shortly before harvest.
 In fact, wheat has become a highly controversial food today not just for its gluten content and extreme hybridization, but because of its glyphosate content, which is further connected to Celiac disease and gluten intolerance.
-This is why going organic, especially from local, small-farm or trusted sources, is the best choice we have.
-Additionally, synthetic and organic pesticides can be washed off of produce to a large degree with a commercial detergent (not just water) or with a homemade mixture of white vinegar, baking soda, and water, though some do penetrate beneath the skin as well.
+This is why going organic, especially from local, small-farm, or trusted sources is the best choice we have.
+Additionally, synthetic and organic pesticides can be washed off of produce to a large degree with a commercial detergent (not just water) or with a homemade mixture of white vinegar, baking soda, and water.
+However, some do penetrate beneath the skin as well.

 - Choose organic plant and animal foods instead of conventional ones, as much as possible.

 - Consult the EWG’s Consumer’s Guide to Pesticides to make the smartest choices for avoiding produce that has the highest residue of pesticides.